 With age, the immune system loses its memory for pathogens it has encountered before, white blood cells become sluggish, and the body is increasingly slower to respond to infections.
 The immune response itself becomes less powerful, too.
 This translates to more frequent infections that are harder to get over and wounds that take longer to heal.

-There is some good news, however: there are easy ways to boost your immune system at any age to prevent illness and speed up your recovery.
+There is some good news, however: there are easy ways to build the resilience of your immune system at any age to prevent illness and speed up your recovery.

 How does age affect your immune system?